greenbone/docs/src/faq.md

 ## I am looking for an overview about OpenVAS

-The thing you are looking for is named Greenbone Vulnerability Management (GVM) now. openvas is only the name of the scanner application nowadays.
-GVM consists of several software components and openvas is only one of them.
+See {doc}`Greenbone, GVM, OpenVAS and How They Are Connected <history>` for some background about Greenbone OpenVAS.

+Our software consists of several software components.
 All components are free software and can be found at [GitHub](https://github.com/greenbone/).

 For an overview of the components and their connections please take a look at